zischwartz/introducing-atlas/readme.md

 # Sign up now

-Use the form below to pre-register for the Atlas beta.
+Sign up for more information at the [https://atlas.oreilly.com/](https://atlas.oreilly.com/) or use the form below:

 {% include 'registration_form' %}